 Rates from USAA are an average of 34% lower than rates from a standard auto insurance provider.

 Armed Forces Insurance (AFI), established in 1887, is another specialty auto insurance provider, well-rated for its military and veteran discounts.

-Armed Forces Insurance offers membership to active duty, retired, or honorably discharged military (including National Guard and Reserves); Department of Defense civilian employees; NOAA or PHS officers; Service Academy members; and spouses and children.
+Armed Forces Insurance offers membership to active duty, retired, or honorably discharged military (including National Guard and Reserves); Department of Defense civilian employees; National Oceanic and Atmospheric (NOAA) or Public Health Service (PHS) officers; Service Academy members; and spouses and children.